aayman01/lama-heaven/README.md

-# Bluebird Hotel Management System 🌟
+# Lama-Heaven Management System 🌟

-Bluebird is a comprehensive hotel management system designed to streamline the operations of a hotel, offering features like room booking, customer management, billing, and more.
-Built with a modern tech stack, Bluebird ensures efficiency and ease of use.
+Lama-Heaven is a comprehensive hotel management system designed to streamline the operations of a hotel, offering features like room booking, customer management, billing, and more.
+Built with a modern tech stack, Lama-Heaven ensures efficiency and ease of use.

 ---